 These symptoms can begin immediately after the impact.
 They may also arise hours, days, weeks, or even months following the injury.

-What Are the Signs Someone Has a Concussion?
+Signs Someone Else Has a Concussion

 While it may be easy to recognize when you have a concussion, it can be difficult to recognize when someone else is having one.